Ph.D. in Operations Research | NC State OR

-A row of graduates holding their rolled up diplomas
+A row of graduates holding their rolled up Ph.D. in Operations Research diplomas

 Ph.D. in Operations Research

-• Complete a minimum of 72 credit hours (54 credit hours if you already have a master’s degree from another institution),
+• Complete a minimum of 72 credit hours, or 54 credit hours, if you have a master’s degree from another institution.

-• Successfully complete your written qualifying exam.
-The written qualifying examination is given once a year by an OR faculty committee member appointed by the OR program director.
+• Complete your written qualifying exam.
+An OR faculty committee member, appointed by the OR program director, administers this exam once a year.

 • Write and successfully defend your dissertation.
-This defense is conducted for each student separately by your Academic Advisory Committee.
+Your Academic Advisory Committee conducts this defense for each student separately.

 • You must satisfy the course requirements for the MSOR degree.

-• A minimum of 72 credit hours is required to receive a doctoral degree.
-A minimum of 42 credit hours should be in letter-graded coursework.
+• You need a minimum of 72 credit hours to receive a doctoral degree.
+At least 42 credit hours should be in letter-graded coursework.

-• If you received your MS degree from NC State, you can transfer up to 36 credit hours toward your Ph.D.
-I you received your MS degree from a university other than NC State, you may transfer up to 18 credit hours toward your Ph.D.
+• If you received your MS from NC State, you can transfer up to 36 credit hours toward your Ph.D.
+If you received your MS degree from another university, you may transfer up to 18 credit hours toward your Ph.D.

 OR Seminar

-You are expected to attend the OR 801 Seminar in Operations Research during each semester and to register for the seminar for two semesters.
+You are expected to attend the OR 801 Seminar in Operations Research each semester and register for it for two semesters.
 Your previous registration for OR 601 Seminar in Operations Research as a Master’s student counts as one of the two.

 Written Qualifying Examination